AliceFeather/cse15l-lab-reports/lab-report-1-week-2.md

 - Install the version that match with the computer operating system (for me is Windows)

 ![Step1/2](part2.png)
-- When the VScode is successfully installed, the opening page would be like the page shown above
+- When the VSCode is successfully installed, the opening page would be like the page shown above
 <br/>
 <br/>